lkysow/consul-on-kubernetes-workshop/install-consul.md

 ---

 </details>

+👇

+👇

+👇

+👇

+👇

+👇

+👇

+👇

+## Install Consul
+Do you have your config file ready? **Before** you install, check that it matches what it should look like:

 We also need to add in some config so we only deploy one Consul server since these Docker environments only have one node and by default each server needs to be on its own node: